reserve-protocol/protocol/contracts/plugins/ankr/README.md

 # Ankr ETH Collateral Plugin

+**NOTE: The AnkrStakedEthCollateral plugin SHOULD NOT be deployed and used until a `ankrETH/ETH` chainlink oracle can be integrated with the plugin.
+As of 3/14/23, there is no chainlink oracle, but the ANKR team is working on getting one.**

 ## Summary

 This plugin allows the usage of [ankrETH](https://www.ankr.com/about-staking/) as a collateral for the Reserve Protocol.